Media protocols unlock media success

 Whether you are using an outside consultant or an internal resource as media contact, you’ll also need to determine who is authorised to speak to the media on the company’s behalf.

-Once the spokesperson has been identified, they might want to think about having some media training before engaging with media.
+Once the spokesperson has been identified, they might want to think about having some media training before engaging with the media.

 If the media spokesperson and media contact are different people, a process needs to be put in place outlining how interviews will be managed.